DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * This assignment provided a satisfying culmination of several recent HTML and CSS lessons, confirming that all learned concepts were successfully integrated and working together within the project.
 The final push to GitHub felt like a significant milestone.

 ---

+#### CSS PROPERTIES - a developer's approach to learning CSS

+### Course Step Number: 198
+### Date Researched: 2025-07-19

+##### Key Concepts / Summary
+* **Learning Philosophy:** It is neither expected nor practical to memorize all CSS syntax.
+The focus should be on understanding basics and developing self-teaching skills.
+* **Real-World Practice:** Professional developers routinely use online resources (like W3Schools) to look up code, find solutions, and debug.
+This is a normal part of the development process.

+##### Independent Research / Notable Discoveries
+* This step reinforced the "developer mindset" – that learning is an ongoing process of discovery and problem-solving, not just memorization.
+* Explored various categories of CSS properties on W3Schools to appreciate the extensive capabilities of CSS beyond what has been covered so far.

+##### Personal Reflections
+* This informational step was highly motivational, alleviating any pressure to memorize every detail and instead empowering a more practical, research-oriented approach to learning and applying CSS.
+It's a reassuring message that aligns with practical development work.

+---